 My host-brother, Giovanni, reminded me what it meant to be a kid again.
 His constant energy (and I mean running around the apartment, often screaming, at least twice a day energy) and instant acceptance was infectious.
 He took to my roommate and I as sisters right away.
 I’d often come home to find him sprawled out in our room playing games on my roommate’s iPad, and an evening would be remiss without that familiar little knock on our door, asking us to come out and play Mario Kart with him.

 My host-father was a Sicilian transplant, living in Florence because he fell in in love with a beautiful woman there during his college years.
-His emotions were as strong as his heart was deep, and he took an almost comical (yet incredibly well-deserved) pride in his work, his cooking, and his family.
-The kindnesses he showed me – all the way from teaching me little kitchen tricks to driving me to the airport at 6 AM before my trip to his hometown – reflected what he told me right before I left: I was like a daughter to him.
+His emotions were as strong as his heart was deep, and he took such pride in his work, his cooking, and his family.
+The kindnesses he showed me – all the way from teaching me little kitchen tricks to driving me to the airport at 6 AM before my trip to his hometown – reflected what he told me right before I left: I felt like a daughter to him.

 And my host-mother?
-She was an absolute gem.
+She was and is still one of the best people I’ve ever met.
 Her motherly wisdom and active, vibrant spirit struck me right away as representative of the type of person I hope to someday be.
-She never hesitated to show my roommate and I the love and kindness that she treated her own son with, and her genuine interest in my daily activities and in me as a person fostered one of the most welcoming, unconditional, and wholesome relationships I’ve ever had the pleasure to be a part of.
+She never hesitated to show my roommate and me the love and kindness that she treated her own son with, and her genuine interest in my daily activities and in me as a person fostered one of the most welcoming, unconditional, and wholesome relationships I’ve ever had the pleasure to be a part of.
 Oftentimes, after we’d eaten dinner. she and my roommate and I would sit around the table for up to an hour or more, talking and laughing about anything and everything.
 The boys would leave to go do other things, and thus, that became our bonding time.